graphteon/juriko-cli/README.md

 ### Available MCP Tools

-Once configured, MCP tools become available in JURIKO with the naming pattern `mcp_{server}_{tool}`.
+Once configured, MCP tools become available in KILOCODE with the naming pattern `mcp_{server}_{tool}`.
 For example:
 - `mcp_filesystem_read_file` - Read files through filesystem server
 - `mcp_brave_search_web_search` - Search the web using Brave Search
 - `mcp_weather_get_forecast` - Get weather data from a weather server

 ### MCP Resources

-MCP servers can also provide resources (data sources) that JURIKO can access for context, such as:
+MCP servers can also provide resources (data sources) that KILOCODE can access for context, such as:
 - File contents from filesystem servers
 - API responses from web services
 - Database query results